 - If we say "no" you get feedback that's worth a lot.

 - If we say "yes" we'll offer you either:

-- Licensing Deal - Invention City licenses your invention and pays you a royalty with no further investment from you (Royalty depends on many details including how developed the invention is, patent protection, risk and investment requirements - 5% is the highest we've offered) or;
+- Licensing Deal - Invention City licenses your invention and pays you a royalty with no further investment from you (Royalty depends on many details including how developed the invention is, patent protection, risk and investment requirements) or;

-- Representation Deal - Invention City presents your invention to other potential licensees and shares revenue with you (the rev-share split varies from deal to deal depending on the size of opportunity, investment required and risk - 85% is the most we've offered to date).
-You may be asked to further refine your invention or make a prototype or apply for patent protection.
-I-City may advise you how to do this on your own and/or refer you to other companies who can do this work for you.
-I-City does not provide prototyping or patent services.
-This keeps our interests aligned with yours - the only reason for us to encourage you to go forward is if we think we can both make money together.
+- Representation Deal - Invention City presents your invention to other potential licensees and shares revenue with you (the rev-share split varies from deal to deal depending on the size of opportunity, investment required and risk).
+We may suggest you further refine your invention or make a prototype or apply for patent protection to enable us to go forward (we can provide these services or make recommendations).